-To be eligible to apply to the graduate certificate program in Native American Studies, an applicant must be a currently enrolled student in good standing in a degree-seeking graduate program at the University of Georgia.
-All applicants must seek approval of their major professors and will submit a formal application to the program (using a form to be developed, which must be signed by the student, the major professor, and the Director of INAS).
+To be eligible to apply to the undergraduate certificate program in Native American Studies, an applicant must be a currently enrolled student in good standing at the University of Georgia.
+All applicants must submit a formal application to the program (using a form to be developed, which must be signed by the student and the Director of INAS).
 The Steering Committee will vote to accept or reject each application.
 Rejected applicants may reapply as early as the following semester and/or appeal to the Steering Committee.